grothered/cross_section_codes/README.txt

 driver_xsect.f90 -- contains the main program to run everything for the single
     cross-section case

-global_defs.f90 -- contains dp, pi (global parameters)
+global_defs.f90 -- contains dp, pi etc (global parameters)

 hydro_xsect.f90 -- contains routines for single cross-section hydrodynamics,
     e.g. shear, calc_friction, rough_mult,

 Pizzutotry_correction.f90 -- countains an alternative hydrodynamic routine to
-    the one used in hydro_xsect.f90 Presently (3/7/2011) this code is outdated and not used much or tested.
+    the one used in hydro_xsect.f90.
+Presently (3/7/2011) this code is outdated and not used much or tested.

 suspended_xsect.f90 -- contains routines for single cross-section suspended